 Scratching is also part of self-grooming as it removes the outer layer of the nails and ensures that they stay clean.

 Felines resort to scratching in order to stretch their claws, feet, and body.
 This releases “feel good” hormones in their body and ensures that they stay healthy.

 Scratching is also a way of expressing a cat’s excitement or is a way of releasing stress, or of venting anger.

-Best Cat Scratching Posts and Towers of 2019
+The Best Cat Scratching Posts and Towers of 2020

 Now that you have understood how important it is for a cat to indulge in scratching, you are unlikely to want to curb this activity.
 Instead, you may want to know if there is a way out that will allow your cat to pursue her instincts but still spare your furniture.
 Many artificial cat scratch posts are available but selecting the correct one for your kitty could prove challenging.
 We present to you the top 11 brands in this category.